Parameterized Algorithms for Balanced Cluster Edge Modification Problems: Introduction

 We study problems of the following type.
 Given a graph $G$ and non-negative integers $k$ and $\eta$, is it possible to turn $G$ into an $\eta$-balanced cluster graph by way of at most $k$ edge modifications?
 We have three different computational problems depending on which modifications are permissible---only edge additions, only edge deletions, both edge additions and deletions.
 We formally define the problem corresponding to edge addition as follows.

 \defproblem{\bccfull\ (\bcc)}{An $n$-vertex graph $G$ and non-negative integers $k$ and $\eta$.}{Decide if it is possible to add at most $k$ edges to $G$ so that the resulting graph is an $\eta$-balanced cluster graph.} We define the problems \bcdfull\ (\bcd), in which only edge deletions are permitted, and \bcefull\ (\bce), in which both edge deletions and additions are permitted, analogously.
+Steinvik, in his master's thesis~\cite{steinvik2020kernelization}, considered a closely related variant of each of these three problems, where $\eta$ is fixed as part of the problem definition rather than given as part of the input, and showed that the problems admit kernels of size $\poly(k) + \eta$.
+We discuss this work in more detail later.

-We often refer to these problems as the completion, deletion or editing versions, and we refer to the requirement that the resulting cluster graph be $\eta$-balanced as the balance constraint.
-We note that these problems, to the best of our knowledge, have never been studied in the literature.
+We often refer to our three problems, i.e., \bcc, \bcd\ and \bce, as the completion, deletion or editing versions, respectively, and we refer to the requirement that the resulting cluster graph be $\eta$-balanced as the balance constraint.
+We also study the natural counting variant of each of these three problems, in which we are interested in computing the number of solutions rather than whether or not a solution exists.
+For example, in the counting variant of \bcc, we are given $G, k$ and $\eta$ as input, and we need to output the number of sets $F$ of at most $k$ edges such that adding these edges to $G$ would result in an $\eta$-balanced cluster graph.
+The counting variants of \bcd\ and \bce\ are defined analogously.